 Figure 3 was most probably not long-lasting.
-This finding squares well with a large literature in American Politics that suggests that partianship in the United States is extremely stable and tend to reverse back to the mean quickly after short-term shocks [INSERT].
-(Fiorina, Green, Palmquist, and Schickler, Lavine, Johnston, and Steenbergen)
+This finding is consistent with a large body of literature in American politics indicating that partianship in the United States is extremely stable and tends to quickly reverse back to the mean after short-term shocks (e.g., Green, Palmquist and Schickler (2004) and Iyengar and Westwood (2015)).